 Samsung foldable phone: Specs and design

-Samsung will probably want to equip the phone with a large battery to go with the large display too.
+Samsung will probably want to equip the phone with a large battery to go with the large display.
 SamMobile reported that Samsung will begin producing flexible batteries with capacities ranging from 3,000mAh to 6,000mAh later this year.

 Samsung foldable phone: Possible rivals?

-While Samsung has been the biggest talking point with regard to foldable phones, it’s not the only company that has shown interest in this kind of device.
+While Samsung has been the biggest talking point in regard to foldable phones, it’s not the only company that has shown interest in this kind of device.

-We have seen phones released with twin displays that fold into each other, connected by a hinge, from companies like Sony and most recently from ZTE with the Axon M. The Royole FlexPai also beat Samsung to the punch as the world’s first foldable smartphone.
+We have seen phones released with twin displays that fold into each other, connected by a hinge, from companies like Sony and from ZTE with the Axon M. The Royole FlexPai also beat Samsung to the punch as the world’s first foldable smartphone.